butschster/LaravelMetaTags/README.md

 ## PackageManager API

-Package manager provide a store for your packages or presets
+Package manager provide a store for your packages or presets.
+You can get them by name.

 **Create a new package**
 ```php